sanjay-code-debug/Complete_Magento_Learn/README.md

 - Create html templates for a previous exercise that renders a list of customers from DataProvider(list of customers could be hardcoded) into html template.
    A skeleton -Unit1/ StandaloneXhtmlTemplateSkeleton has been provided - build on top of it to complete the exercise .
 It has a pre defined DataProvider
+Create a simple UiComponent which will render the "Hello World" Phrase on the Page

+- Use Unit1/JsDataProviderSkeleton. has a pre-defined DataProvider.

+- Use the generic URL to Fetch data for your component - the URL should use your DataProvider fetch the data.
+ Render the data to the html template.

 Cloud for Adobe Commerce